MarioCatuogno/Clean-macOS/README.md

 * [Colors](http://www.packal.org/workflow/colors): Color tools for developers
 * [Open-with-VSCode](https://github.com/alexchantastic/alfred-open-with-vscode-workflow): Open files or folders with Visual Studio Code
 * [Playsong](https://github.com/caleb531/play-song): Make playing music in iTunes extremely quick and convenient

+### Configure Popclip

+These are the extensions I think are the most useful:

+* [Alfred](https://pilotmoon.com/popclip/extensions/page/Alfred): Activate Alfred with the selected text
+* [Copy as Markdown](https://pilotmoon.com/popclip/extensions/page/CopyAsMarkdown): Copy web content as Markdown text
+* [Notes](https://pilotmoon.com/popclip/extensions/page/Notes): Make a new note, or append to an existing note, in the Notes app

 ## Thanks to